enribd/choose-your-own-it-readventure/README.md

 | :cool: | 3 |
 | :top: | 4 |

-Note: there are just four levels because all books mentioned are good reads, bad books don't belong in this list :thumbsdown:.
+**Note**: there are just four levels because all books mentioned are good reads, bad books don't belong in this list :thumbsdown:.

 - Other badges: